 He is the co-founder and co-host of Life on the Swingset, a podcast and website about sexuality and non-monogamy.

-He lives in Chicago with his wife, constant, and binary star, Ophilia Tesla, and their black cats Xander and Willow.
+He lives in Chicago with Elle, his wife, constant, and binary star, Egon, their ghost terrier, and black cat Willow.